Workers dig by layers in search for 47 missing at China mine - KESQ

 Wang Xiangxi, minister of emergency management, said authorities should investigate the disaster and hold accountable anyone who was responsible for it.

 Authorities in the Inner Mongolia Autonomous Region also issued an urgent notice asking all districts to perform safety checks and eliminate any hidden risks, according to a local state newspaper.
+It said every level of the government must learn lessons from the collapse and start planning inspections on open-pit mines in the region immediately.
 Those who do not comply with the request and cause accidents will be held accountable, it added.

 On Friday, security remained tight at a checkpoint between Inner Mongolia and the neighboring region of Ningxia, with two police officers in yellow vests checking vehicles that were trying to get past what one of them called a “restricted” area.